joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/06/crosswords/daily-puzzle-2021-05-07.html?searchResultPosition=4

 **Keisha Lance Bottoms Won’t Seek Second Term as Atlanta Mayor**\
-`Ms. Bottoms, who was mentioned briefly as a potential running mate with President Biden, is the latest mayor to move on after a year of pandemic challenges and social justice protests.`\
+`Ms. Bottoms, who was mentioned briefly as a potential running mate for President Biden, is the latest mayor to move on after a year of pandemic challenges and racial justice protests.`\
 https://nytimes.com/2021/05/06/us/keisha-lance-bottoms-atlanta-mayor.html?searchResultPosition=5

 **Taijuan Walker Is Dominant in Win Over Cardinals**\